ICP4Rare Disease Study

 Who can participate?

-What happens when you take part?
+What happens when you take part in the study?

-The interview can be online or in-person
+• The FG session may be online or in-person.

 What is the interview about?